CANlab-IDC/differences-wm-capacity-analysis-2019/README.md

 For our analysis these software were obtained with Anaconda Navigator (1.8.7) to increase reproducibility.
 More information and downloads can br found on the [Anaconda website](https://www.anaconda.com/)

-## R libraries used:
+## R libraries

-R Packages were acquired from the CRAN website https://cran.r-project.org/.
+R library packages were acquired from the CRAN website https://cran.r-project.org/.

 | Package                                                                     | Version | Used in
 |:----------------------------------------------------------------------------|:--------|:----------------